SpecFlowOSS/SpecFlowWiki/Step-Definition-Styles.md

 ## Generating Step Definition Skeletons

+The step definition method declarations (aka _step definition skeletons_) can be generated from Visual Studio:

+1. Right-click in your feature file, and select **Generate Step Definitions** from the context menu.
-The step definition method declarations (aka _step definition skeletons_) can be generated from Visual Studio.
-Select "Generate Step Definitions" from the context menu of the feature file and the appearing dialog will guide you how to create a new binding class with the step definitions for the selected unbound steps.
+1. A dialog is displayed that guides you through the process of creating a new binding class with step definitions for the selected unbound steps.
 The most common parameter usage patterns (quotes, apostrophes, numbers) are detected so SpecFlow generates the methods and the annotation with the these parameters.

-The same skeleton generator engine is used by the SpecFlow runtime (when you execute a scenario with unbound steps) and also in the "Go To Definition" command.
-In these places you cannot select a step definition style, so a default style is used (see below).
+The same skeleton generator engine is used by the SpecFlow runtime (when you execute a scenario with unbound steps) and by the "Go To Definition" command.
+You cannot select a step definition style here, so a default style is used (see below).

 ### Specifying default style

-The default step definition style is taken from the [[configuration]] (or uses the "Regular expressions in attributes" if not specified.
+The default step definition style is taken from the [[configuration]] or uses the "Regular expressions in attributes" if not specified.
 The following example changes the default style to underscored method names (available options: `RegexAttribute`, `MethodNameUnderscores`, `MethodNamePascalCase`, `MethodNameRegex`)

 ```xml
 <specFlow>